 Wasp grub has long been thought of as a summer bait for catching chub, and trout are fans too.
 The great Jim Bazley, winner of the All England championships in 1909 and 1926, described wasp grub as being "like plum duff amongst a lot of schoolboys".

 It's not a bait that you'll find in your local tackle shop though.
 To acquire the grubs and cake you need to unearth a wasps’ nest.

-Most of the skills needed to quickly find nests are slowly being lost and we're grateful for Gloucester legend Max Winters for his help with this article.
+Most of the skills needed to find nests are slowly being lost and we're grateful to Gloucester legend Max Winters for his help with this article.

 Wasp grub fishing is the other end of the scale when compared to the finesse involved in squatts and pinkie or bloodworm and joker fishing.
 It’s a win or bust method for the match-man.
-Here’s Max’s top tips:
+Here are Max’s top tips.

-The cake can be bagged and placed in the freezer and frozen for use later.
-Be sure to add a label for if inadvertently added to some recipe of other by another member of the household, some spirited debate might well ensue.
+The cake can be bagged and placed in the freezer, for use later.
+Be sure to add a label so that it's not inadvertently added to some recipe or other by another member of the household.

-There is a long history of use of wasp grub for chub which can be traced back as far as the writings of Dame Juliana Berners who described it as ‘the honeycomb’.
-There is a history of successful baits such as hemp and bloodworm and joker being subject to bans.
+There is a long history of the use of wasp grub for chub, which can be traced back as far as the writings of Dame Juliana Berners, who described it as ‘the honeycomb’.
+There is also a history of successful baits such as hemp and bloodworm and joker being subject to bans.
 Wasp grub has suffered the same fate.

 It was banned on the River Trent and Burton Joyce after John Howard won numerous matches using the method.
 On the Severn match circuit, Max along with Clive Smith and Tony Davies, to name but three, achieved notable success on the ‘grub’.
 Max feels it’s a shame that modern anglers don’t give it a go more often these days, for it’s a way in which the average match angler can triumph over the very best.